NoEndsNoGains/End-Of-Conflict/DEEP-DIVE.md

+DO NOT READ - OLD WORK - NEEDS RE-THINKING/EDITING

 # The Immunity Paradox: Why Conflicts Resist Resolution

 ## How the Body's Defence System Illuminates Our Failure to End Wars